-- For each loss list how, you felt about the loss and the subsequent effect of the loss.
+- For each loss, list how you felt about the loss and the subsequent effect.

 - Note what thoughts and feels are coming up and write them down

-- Through being aware of what is happening internally.
+- Be aware of what is happening internally.

-You can realise and label strong emotions for what they are and realise that they are always changing in intensity.
+You can realise and label strong emotions for what they are and realise that they constantly change in intensity.
 Through recognising, experiencing and accepting the feelings as a normal part of the grieving process, they will over time diminish.

-- Find people who will accept how you are feeling about your loss and talk to them about how you are going through.
+- Find people who will accept how you feel about your loss and talk to them about how you are going through.
 This is all part of safely expressing emotion.